samwhelp/voidlinux-live-build-config-start/profile/template/void-mklive/README.md

  -T <title>         Modify the bootloader title (default: Void Linux) -v linux<version>  Install a custom Linux version on ISO image (default: linux metapackage).
                     Also accepts linux metapackages (linux-mainline, linux-lts).
+ -x <script>        Path to a postsetup script to run before generating the initramfs
- -K                 Do not remove builddir
+                            (receives the path to the ROOTFS as an argument) -K                 Do not remove builddir
  -h                 Show this help and exit
  -V                 Show version and exit